 In the strumming section, the quick brush down of the thumb and up with the index and down with the thumb again could take some time to smooth out.
 Also during the fast picking call and answer part with the guitar, the quick use of thumb index only rolls may take some time to get up to speed.

 I hope you have fun with this!
 While it’s nice to have the exact notes played from this classic recording it’s important to focus on the feel and the spirit of the song.
 Master the new techniques, play your banjo with good timing and let your interpretation shine through!

-Learn Dueling Banjos and Deliverance Soundtrack with Online Banjo Lessons
+Learn Dueling Banjos with Ross Nickerson Banjo Lessons Online

-Learn Dueling Banjos in the Banjo Song Book
+Learn Dueling Banjos from the Banjo Song Book

 Music for Dueling Banjos with DVD and Audio CD in the Banjo Song Book by Ross Nickerson